danielhstahl/SplineHazard/README.md

 `{"yourUniqueId": "errDescription"}`

 It is recommended that the user create a function in the calling program to automatically filter this data.
-See, for example, the "cppCallbacks.js" program in http://glsanalytics:7990/projects/PA/repos/lossforecastingapp/browse.
+See, for example, the "ws.go" program in http://glsanalytics:7990/projects/PA/repos/lossapplicationservergo/browse/wsCallbacks/ws.go.